The Qutub Minar complex is a collection of architectural marvels located at the Mehrauli Archaeological Park in New Delhi, India. The complex...

 Botero insisted that the pieces of the broken statue shall not be removed, as a “memorial to the imbecility and criminality in Colombia”.
 He started working straight away on a replica and donated this new bird to the city in 2000.
 Now, it stands next to its damaged brother.
 They’ve become part of the urban landscape of Medellin: the Wounded Bird and the Bird of Peace.

-At his advanced age, Fernando Botero is still an unabated artist – and a generous one!
+Fernando Botero was an unabated artist until his death in September 2023 – and a generous one!
 His donations compose the collections of two important museums and adorn several squares in Colombia.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!